kvarak/dnd/docs/_Classes/warlock.md

 - #### Duskborne Companion
     *Prerequisite: Pact of the Chain feature*

     If you have a dimcat as your familiar, it gains additional maximum hit points equal to your warlock level.
-Whenever you cast a spell using a warlock spell slot, while you can see your dimcat, you can choose to teleport up to 30 feet to a location within 5 feet of the familiar.
+Whenever you cast a spell using a warlock spell slot, while you can see your dimcat, you can choose to teleport up to 30 ft to a location adjacent to the familiar.

 - #### Everburning Gaze
     *You silently obsess over the forces of luck, and strongly consider certain courses of action based on how lucky you are feeling over logic or reason.*